Contaminants of Emerging Concern

 - Heiko Schoenfuss (St. Cloud State University)

 - Kathleen Schuler (Institute for Agriculture and Trade Policy)

 - Dan Stoddard (Minnesota Department of Agriculture)

 - Deb Swackhamer (University of MN)

 - Joe Zachmann (Minnesota Department of Agriculture)

-It is anticipated that this task group will meet approximately six times over the course of approximately one year, beginning in August 2010 and ending in June 2011.
+This task group met five times over the course of eight months, beginning in August 2010 and ending in March 2011.

-At the discretion of MDH, CEC staff will develop guidance for chemicals that are not nominated by an outside party and that are not assessed through this chemical selection process.
+At the discretion of MDH, CEC staff may develop guidance for chemicals that are not nominated by an outside party and that are not assessed through this chemical selection process.

 Go to > top